Garrett Cooper Player Props: Marlins vs. Blue Jays

-On Tuesday, Garrett Cooper (.235 batting average in his past 10 games, with two home runs, two walks and five RBI) and the Miami Marlins play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 6:40 PM ET.
+On Wednesday, Garrett Cooper (on the back of going 0-for-3) and the Miami Marlins face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 12:10 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-5 with an RBI) against the Blue Jays.
+In his last game he had a hitless showing (0-for-3) against the Blue Jays.

 Garrett Cooper Game Info & Props vs. the Blue Jays